Skåre Municipality

 Skåre is a former municipality in Rogaland county, Norway.
-The 68 km2 municipality existed from 1881 until 1958 when it was merged into the neighboring town of Haugesund.
-Originally, Skåre encompassed the far northwestern corner of Rogaland county on the mainland, plus several islands off the western coast.
-Today, Skåre refers to the northern part of the town of Haugesund.
+The 68.4 km2 municipality existed from 1881 until its dissolution in 1958.
+The area is now part of Haugesund Municipality in the traditional district of Haugaland.
+The administrative centre was the village of Skare, located just north of the town of Haugesund.
+Originally, Skåre Municipality encompassed the far northwestern corner of Rogaland county on the mainland, plus several islands off the western coast.
+Today, the name Skåre refers to the northern part of the town of Haugesund.